 One way that some cities have encouraged landowners to abide by dangerous structure codes without entering litigation is to include a provision in the regulating ordinance that provides City assistance with demolition to landowners who voluntarily come forward and ask for an inspection.
-Instead of the \$5,000-to-\$10,000 it can cost to demolish the structure, the property owner pays landfill costs and \$500 to the City for labor and hauling.
+Instead of the \$5,000to-\$10,000 it can cost to demolish the structure, the property owner pays landfill costs and \$500 to the City for labor and hauling.
 Some cities also provide no-cost demolition to homeowners who show financial inability to pay.
 Some small cities negotiate with their solid waste providers to include provisions such as removal of one or more dilapidated structures per year in their solid waste contract.

 Home demolition is expensive and costs may prove prohibitive for municipalities and residents.
 The City can also facilitate ordinance compliance by allowing for demolition alternatives.
 Two increasingly popular alternatives to home demolition are deconstruction and house moving.
 Rather than bringing in heavy equipment to raze an abandoned structure before sending it to the landfill, home deconstruction specialists and salvagers take apart abandoned homes piece by piece.
 Their focus is collecting materials for reuse, so they limit the amount of waste that heads to the landfill.
 Unlike demolition, pricing for deconstruction is not always straightforward.
 In certain cases, salvagers will pay to remove certain materials, but they might not take everything.
 In other cases, deconstruction specialists will demolish the house for the right to collect the materials they want.
-In still other cases, deconstruction can cost significant tax deduction, often larger than the cost of deconstruction itself.
+In still other cases, deconstruction can cost significantly more than demolition.
+However, deconstructing a home allows the homeowner to take a significant tax deduction, often larger than the cost of deconstruction itself.
 The Digital Appendix includes an explanation of the appraisal process for donated building materials.